Prosecuting animal cruelty and neglect

 If legislation to protect animals is to be effective, it must be adequately enforced.

 Richard Martin MP, 1822 – co-founder of the RSPCA

 Prosecutions Annual Report 2016

-Take a look at our latest Prosecutions Annual Report 2016 online, or download the pdf, to read some examples of the types of cases we dealt with last year and find out the latest animal cruelty statistics.
+Take a look at our latest Prosecutions Annual Report 2017 online to read some of the cases we dealt with last year and the latest animal cruelty statistics.